-Everyone passes gas, but for some people, flatulence is a bigger problem that can cause pain and discomfort.
+Everyone farts, but for some people, flatulence is more of a problem, causing pain and discomfort.
 Until now, it has been difficult to know what is normal and how much gas is produced in the intestines.
-Researchers have relied on participants' recollections, which are unreliable.
-In addition, people completely miss gas released during sleep.
+Researchers have had to rely on the individual's memory, which is unreliable.
+In addition, people miss the gases released during sleep.

 Almost 60 times

-To get closer to the truth, researchers at the University of Maryland have developed a type of smart underpants with a small sensor that measures emissions of hydrogen gas produced by microbes in the gut.
-In a study, published in Biosensors and Bioelectronics: X, it was found that healthy people pass gas an average of 32 times per day — significantly more than the 14 times previously considered normal.
-But frequency varied - between 4 and 59 times per day.
+To get closer to the truth, researchers at the University of Maryland have developed a type of smart underwear with a small sensor that measures the emissions of hydrogen gas produced by microbes in the gut.
+In a study published in Biosensors and Bioelectronics: X, the researchers found that healthy people pass gas an average of 32 times per day, significantly more than the 14 times previously considered normal.
+But how often people pass gas varies - between 4 and 59 times per day.

 The study included only 19 participants and the researchers now want to collect larger amounts of data to create a form of Fisatlas, the “Human Flatus Atlas”, where volunteers wear their underwear for three days and simultaneously photograph and describe what they eat.
 By combining sensor data with analyses of stool samples, the researchers hope to crack the code for how diet and probiotics affect gut health at an individual level.